LFS Directing Summer School with Udayan Prasad

 This is a highly practical programme aimed at anyone who is serious about a career in film; from those about to apply to a major film school, to anyone wishing to improve their understanding of the craft before embarking on their own short films.
 At the end of the course each participant will receive a certificate of attendance, plus a DVD of their scenes which may be used for showreel purposes or as part of an application portfolio.

-Already signed up to this year's programme are filmmakers from the UK, South Africa, France, Ukraine, Malaysia, Italy and Brazil.
-Don't miss your opportunity to join them!
+In 2014's programme we have filmmakers from the UK, South Africa, France, Ukraine, Malaysia, Italy and Brazil.

 Udayan Prasad's fifth and most recent feature film was THE YELLOW HANDKERCHIEF starring William Hurt, Maria Bello, Kristen Stewart and Eddie Redmayne.
 His US debut, the film received its premier at the Sundance Film Festival, before being released to critical acclaim in the United States in 2010.
 For television Udayan most recently directed the BBC crime thriller series SILENT WITNESS (2010).
 In 2013 he directed two episodes of THE TUNNEL for Sky Atlantic and Canal Plus - the Anglo French adaptation of the Danish/Swedish serial THE BRIDGE.

 Let us imagine that we have to film the following scenario:

 A girl drops a handkerchief and a boy picks it up.

 Do the boy and girl know each other?
 What is the nature of their relationship?
 What do they want?

 Why did the girl drop the handkerchief?
 Was it accidental?
 Deliberate?